 - 4.1.1 Diagram 1 shows the relationship between the different local development documents, including Supplementary Planning Documents (SPDs), details of which are not required to be set out in the LDS. - 4.1.2 The rationale for identifying the Development Plan Documents set out for inclusion in the Council's Local Development Documents is as follows. - Adopted Woking Borough Local Plan this was adopted in August 1999 with an end date of March 2006.
 It had originally been intended, in line with the regulations, to save the plan for a period of 3 years to September 2007 whilst Development Plan Documents were put in place to replace it.
-Given that it was necessary to change the timetable for producing the Core Strategy; relevant policies in the Woking Borough Local Plan were saved until they were replaced by relevant adopted policies in the Core Strategy and other Local Development Documents. - Core Strategy DPD comprising the area-specific vision, measurable objectives (linked to ongoing monitoring arrangements) and area-based local strategic policies (backed by a key diagram) to provide a coherent spatial strategy for a period up to 2027.
+Given that it was necessary to change the timetable for producing the Core Strategy; relevant policies in the Woking Borough Local Plan were saved until they were replaced by relevant adopted policies in the Core Strategy and other Local Development Documents.
+With the adoption of the Development Management Policies DPD the Saved policies of the Woking Local Plan are now superseded. - Core Strategy DPD comprising the area-specific vision, measurable objectives (linked to ongoing monitoring arrangements) and area-based local strategic policies (backed by a key diagram) to provide a coherent spatial strategy for a period up to 2027.
 The document identifies areas where major change should take place to address development, transport and infrastructure needs.
-It has been prepared in general conformity with the South East Plan and NPPF and has had regard to the Sustainable Community Strategies for Surrey and Woking.
+It has been prepared in general conformity with the Saved policy of the South East Plan and NPPF and has had regard to the Sustainable Community Strategies for Surrey and Woking.
 The Core Strategy was adopted in October 2012.

 - The Site Allocations DPD to identify specific deliverable sites for various types of development, including housing, employment, retail and infrastructure.
 As recommended by the Core Strategy Examination Inspector, a Green Belt boundary review has been carried out to inform this process.
-It will also identify and safeguard sites to meet housing need between 2027 and 2040.
-The safeguarded sites will only be released for development through a future review of the Core Strategy and/or the Site Allocation DPD. - The Development Management Policies DPD will set out detailed policies that are not covered in the Core Strategy for determining day to day planning applications.
+It will also identify and safeguard sites to meet future development needs between 2027 and 2040.
+The safeguarded sites will only be released for development through a future review of the Core Strategy and/or the Site Allocation DPD. - The Development Management Policies DPD sets out detailed policies that are not covered in the Core Strategy for determining day to day planning applications.
+This DPD was adopted on 20 October 2016.